The Quest continues to find Prendergast family in Ireland.

 I am delighted to have been invited to co-host a Workshop with Lorna Moloney scheduled for Thursday 18 May, 2017 entitled “How to take care of your family History” – Conservation and Collection care of your valuable family heirloom and documents.
 All the conservation research that I have conducted at the State Library of Queensland involving Rachel Spanno and the National Library in Canberra involving Scotia Ashley, as well as the experience I gained during our Library Workshop with our Preservation,Conservation and Restoration Skype will come in very handy for this Workshop.

-The Monday following we will take a train to Dublin where we will stay at a friendly B&B for 5 nights.
-I will conduct an Archival Research visit to the Registry of Deeds, National Library, Royal Society of Antiquaries and Marsh’s Library where Dr. Jason McElligott has offered to organise a personal tour of Marsh’s Library for my group.
+The Monday following we took a coach to Dublin where we stayed at a friendly B&B for 5 nights.
+I will conduct an Archival Research visit to the Registry of Deeds, National Library, Royal Society of Antiquaries and Marsh’s Library where Dr. Jason McElligott had offered to organise a personal tour of Marsh’s Library for my group.

 During our stay in Dublin, we will travel to Belfast for the day to visit Proni where Dr. Desmond McCabe has offered to “put together a nice display of documents for people to get their hands on before they get started” (on the day’s research).
 How exciting is this – and how privileged are we?
 If there is time left, we will visit the Linen Hall to check out the history of the Flax growing industry during the 1790s to view documents relating to my 5x Grandfather, John Prendergast.

 We will also attend Mass at St. Nicholas of Myra, Francis Street Parish in Dublin in the hope that we can meet some living Prendergast relatives.
 I would so love to learn their story and find out how our families are related.
 I will be delighted to visit the lovely Sarah, the church Archivist who was so kind to me and has kept in touch with me since my last visit in 2015.